 Overview

 Mid-market firmware teams sit in the hardest part of the curve.
-You've outgrown the startup “everyone does everything” phase, and you're not yet large enough to absorb the overhead of enterprise process.
-Embedder gives this stage the highest leverage: you ship more product lines across more silicon families without the linear headcount growth that comes after.
+You've outgrown the startup phase where everyone does a bit of everything, yet you're not big enough to swallow the overhead of full enterprise process.
+This is where Embedder pays off most: you ship more product lines across more silicon families without the one-to-one headcount growth that usually follows.

 The squeeze

-Two or three product lines, each with their own firmware repo, each with their own bring-up and HIL story.
-Two or three senior engineers who carry too much.
-A backlog of refactors that nobody has time for because there's always another customer-driven feature in flight.
-The temptation is to hire.
-The problem is that mid-market firmware hiring is brutal — small candidate pool, long ramp time — and the work isn't shaped well for new hires anyway.
-Most of it needs someone who already knows the codebase.
+Two or three product lines, each with its own firmware repo and its own bring-up and HIL story.
+Two or three senior engineers carrying more than they should.
+A backlog of refactors nobody can get to, because there's always another customer-driven feature already in flight.
+The obvious move is to hire, except mid-market firmware hiring is brutal, with a small candidate pool and long ramp times.
+And the work isn't shaped for new hires in the first place; most of it needs someone who already knows the codebase cold.

 What changes with Embedder

-- New hires ramp faster — the agent reads the codebase, the schematic, the SVD device file, and the datasheets, so they're not bottlenecked on the one person who knows everything.
+- New hires ramp faster.
+The agent reads the codebase, schematic, SVD device file, and datasheets, so newcomers aren't bottlenecked on the one person who knows everything.

-- HIL coverage actually grows — instead of always being “a thing we'll get to.”
+- HIL coverage actually grows instead of staying the thing you'll get to next quarter.

-- Cross-line knowledge sharing — the same agent has read three product codebases and can suggest patterns across them.
+- Knowledge moves across product lines.
+One agent has read three codebases and can carry patterns between them.

 Multi-team patterns

-A common shape: one shared platform team that maintains the agent configurations, board ingestion, custom catalog uploads, and HIL infrastructure; each product team uses Embedder against their own repo and hardware with policies inherited from the platform team.
-You get consistency without bottlenecking on a central group.
-Cost, access, and audit are managed per team — see Agent Orchestration.
+A shape we see a lot: one shared platform team owns the agent configurations, board ingestion, custom catalog uploads, and HIL infrastructure, while each product team runs Embedder against its own repo and hardware under policies inherited from that platform team.
+You get consistency without everything funneling through a central group, and cost, access, and audit all stay scoped per team.
+See Agent Orchestration.

 Cross-vendor coverage

-Most mid-market hardware companies span vendors by necessity — supply, cost, peripheral fit.
-Embedder's catalog covers 500+ MCUs and 3,000+ peripherals across STM32, NXP, ESP32, Infineon, Nordic, TI, and others, so the same platform is useful from your low-power BLE node to your motor controller to your gateway.
-When supply forces a swap, Embedder is also how the port happens — see Platform Migrations.
+Most mid-market hardware companies end up spanning vendors out of necessity, pushed there by supply, cost, and peripheral fit.
+The catalog covers 500+ MCUs and 3,000+ peripherals across STM32, NXP, ESP32, Infineon, Nordic, and TI, so one platform carries you from a low-power BLE node to a motor controller to a gateway.
+And when supply forces a swap, Embedder is how the port happens too.
+See Platform Migrations.

 Hiring math

-For a team of five firmware engineers, the conservative case we see is that Embedder absorbs the work of roughly one additional hire — at a fraction of fully-loaded cost, and without the year-long ramp.
-More importantly, it absorbs the work that's hardest to hire for: the repetitive, codebase-specific tasks that nobody enjoys.
+For a five-engineer firmware team, the conservative case we see is that Embedder absorbs roughly one extra hire's worth of work, at a fraction of the fully-loaded cost and with none of the year-long ramp.
+What matters more: it takes on exactly the work that was hardest to hire for anyway, the repetitive, codebase-specific tasks nobody enjoys.

 Who it's for